-- B3 CG3 Knowledge in basic and technological subjects that will enable students to learn new methods and theories, and provide them the versatility to adapt to new situations. - B4 CG4 Ability to solve problems with initiative, decision making, creativity, critical thinking and the ability to communicate and transmit knowledge and skills in the field of industrial engineering in Electrical specialty. - B6 CG6 Capacity for handling specifications, regulations and mandatory standards. - C5 CE5 Capacity for spatial vision and knowledge of the techniques of graphic representation, using traditional methods of metric geometry and descriptive geometry, and through the application of computer-aided design. - D2 CT2 Problems resolution. - D6 CT6 Application of computer science in the field of study. - D9 CT9 Apply knowledge.
+- B3 CG3 Knowledge in basic and technological subjects that will enable students to learn new methods and theories, and provide them the versatility to adapt to new situations. - B4 CG4 Ability to solve problems with initiative and to visualize, communicate and transmit knowledge, skills and abilities in the field of biomedical engineering. - B6 CG6 Capacity for handling specifications, regulations and mandatory standards. - C5 CE5 Capacity for spatial vision and knowledge of the techniques of graphic representation, using traditional methods of metric geometry and descriptive geometry, and through the application of computer-aided design. - D2 CT2 Problems resolution. - D6 CT6 Application of computer science in the field of study. - D9 CT9 Apply knowledge.